Panoramas use an extreme aspect ratio and high resolution for fun, interesting, and dramatic perspectives.

 Stop To Take Each Photo

 If you’re used to shooting panoramas with something like an iPhone or other camera, they often involve a smooth panning motion in a single slow sweep.
-But when shooting individual images, you’ll get better results if you stop and keep the camera as still as possible while the photo is being taken.
+But when shooting individual images, you’ll get better results if you stop and keep the camera as still as possible while the shutter is open.
 That greatly reduces the risk of motion blur.
 The ideal is to use a tripod, of course, but hand-held also works well in any conditions where hand-held shooting would normally work.

 In most cases, especially with skies, don’t use a polarizing filter.
 Because of the way that they react to light, you’ll end up with uneven patches.
 I have more on that in a post on using circular polarizers on wide-angle lenses.